baptistewgn/CAC40-Behavior-During-Crisis/README.md

 5. **`4_data_visualisation.R`**: Script for visualizing the results, including plots of returns, distributions, volatility, and tail indices.

 6. **`main.R`**: Main script to run all parts of the analysis.

+7. **`Pareto_Assumption.ipynb`**: Notebook explaining why extreme negative returns can be considered to follow a Pareto distribution.

 ## How to Use